Photo Credit: Tha Dah Wah

 Cooked water spinach has a nutty flavor and silky texture.
 You can eat the tender parts of the stems and all the leaves.
 Start by chopping off the largest parts of the stems and toss those in the compost.
 Then chop the more tender part of the stems into small pieces and finally give the leaves a rough chop.
-Heat some oil in a skillet or wok, add plenty of minced garlic and ginger, if you have it, and a minced chile if you like.
+Heat some oil in a skillet or wok, add plenty of minced garlic and ginger, if you have it, and a minced chili pepper if you like.
 The stems will take longer to cook than the leaves so toss them into the pan before the leaves to give them a head start.
 Cook, stirring, for just a few minutes until wilted and tender.
-If adding to a soup or curry, toss leaves in at the last minute, as they cook very quickly.
+If adding to a soup or curry, toss the leaves in at the last minute, as they cook very quickly.

 STORAGE: Store in an open bag in the veggie drawer of your fridge.
 Eat water spinach within 3-4 days.

 RECIPE: Jen's Egg Drop Soup with Water Spinach

 - 1 ½ tbsp soy sauce

 - ¼ tsp white pepper (optional)

 - ½ tsp crushed red pepper flakes (optional)